tobealive/anchor-solana-twitter/README.md

 	✔ can send, update and delete comments votings
 	✔ can vote and update votings for tweets
-	✔ can filter tweets a user has voted for direct messages
+	✔ can derive tweets from a users votings direct messages
 	✔ can send a direct message to another user
 	✔ can fetch and filter a users direct messages